A nod at 90, a 42-year gap and more Oscar nomination numbers - KESQ

 5: Writers credited for “Top Gun: Maverick.”

-With a story by Peter Craig and Justin Marks and a screenplay by Ehren Kruger, Eric Warren and Christopher McQuarrie, it’ll be a crowded stage at the Dolby Theatre on March 12 if the surprise nominee in the best adapted screenplay category pulls off a surprise win.
+With a story by Peter Craig and Justin Marks and a screenplay by Ehren Kruger and Eric Warren, it’ll be a crowded stage at the Dolby Theatre on March 12 if the surprise nominee in the best adapted screenplay category pulls off a surprise win.

 4: Duos in history nominated for best director.